nsnatthapat/nsnatthapat/README.md

 # 👋 Hi!
 I’m Natthapat Sakulborrirug (Nat)

-🎓 MSBA @ University of Washington | 💼 BI Analytics Consultant | 🌏 Seattle-Based
+🎓 MSBA @ University of Washington | 💼 BI Analytics Engineer | 🌏 Seattle-Based

 ---

 ## 💡 About Me

 I'm a data-driven problem solver with a background in Informatics and real-world experience in enterprise performance management (EPM) consulting.

-I’ve helped organizations improve financial planning, uncover inefficiencies, and align stakeholders on data-backed decisions.
-Now, I’m expanding my skill set to include machine learning, cloud-based data engineering, and program management.

 ---
 ## 🧠 Interests & Strengths